LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaSessionFlash.md

 ## Discarding the whole session

-If you want to discard the whole session, there is special operation:
+There is special operation that discards the whole session:

 ```
 Ok("Bye").withNewSession